Demo

 Head Lifeguard

-Citrus County, FL Other
+Citrus County, FL Full Time

 Under the supervision of the Aquatics Supervisor, the Head Lifeguard is responsible for overseeing lifeguard staff, ensuring patron safety, maintaining high facility standards, and supporting the daily operations of the aquatic facility.
 This position combines supervisory, operational, and lifeguarding responsibilities to ensure a safe, clean, and well-managed aquatic environment.
+The schedule for this full-time position varies, and is located at the Bicentennial Pool, Crystal River, FL.

 • Maintains constant vigilance over pool patrons and lifeguard assignments to ensure safety.